REX2626/Astro-Attack/README.md

 ## TODO:

 ### a1.2.0 (enemy improvements and player improvements)
-Change player health to armour, top 50% can be healed but lower 50% can only be repaired at a station

 Add multiple player weapons: gatling gun, laser beam, normal gun, sniper, missile launcher, autoturrets

-Make default weapons, and weapons for player and enemy

 Add a weapon hotbar, so you can see which weapon is selected

-Make bullets do less damage the further away they go (mainly for gatling gun)

 Add bullet damage effect, when bullets hits something, blue sparks explode

 Add radar upgrades so that mini map can be improved

-Add screen shake

 ### a1.3.0 (station)
 Add space stations